wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 The [Previous tutorial]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}) discussed in detail the biological interpretation of data, so we will quickly go through similar analysis to see if the results are consistent and if we can draw any new conclusions.

-As a reminder, here's the comparision between cell type annotation done in the other tutorial using Scanpy, and the output from the previous step of this tutorial.
+As a reminder, here's the comparision between cell type annotation done in the other tutorial using Scanpy, and the output from the previous step of this Monocle tutorial.
 The main difference is that Scanpy was used to identify the cell types and assign them to clusters.
 That data was then passed on to Force-Directed + PAGA algorithms to infer trajectory, and then the arrangement of the cell groups changed a bit.
 In Monocle, trajectory analysis will be based on the clustering you see now.
 Therefore, the fact that on the Monocle plot we clearly see DN cells on one side of the graph and T-mat on the other, going through DP cells, looks promising.
 But there is DP-M1 group that suspiciously branches out...
 Let's investigate that and wait until the trajectory is inferred!

 ![scanpy vs monocle](../../images/scrna-casestudy-monocle/scanpy_monocle.png "Cell type annotation in Scanpy and Monocle.")